dmickel10/elicall_Resume/docs/index.md

 __Kelly Canyon Ski Resort__, Ririe, ID
 - Taught clients from 6 years old to 60 years old how to snowboard, from private one on one lessons to groups up to 10 students
-- Maintained students confidence and composure during stressful situations by teaching in a way everyone could understand to help students be comfortable riding down without an instructor within 1 hour
+- Maintained students' confidence and composure during stressful situations by teaching in a way everyone could understand to help students be comfortable riding down without an instructor within 1 hour

 ### Projects